Martin Luther King Jr.

 On October 16th, we will rise to the opportunity to reflect on a man who changed a nation with nonviolent social change and ideas rooted in freedom, opportunity, and justice.
 We invite you to witness history and participate in all of Washington D.C.’s unique opportunities while investigating the connections among the Civil War, civil rights, and who we are as Americans.

 - 1929: Martin Luther King Jr. was born

-- 1953: Becomes pastor of Dexter Avenue Baptist Church in Montgomery, Alabama
+- 1953: Became pastor of Dexter Avenue Baptist Church in Montgomery, Alabama

-Leads the Montgomery Bus Boycott after Rosa Parks is forced to give her seat to a white man
+- 1955: Gained his PhD from Boston University.
+Lead the Montgomery Bus Boycott after Rosa Parks was forced to give her seat to a white man

-- 1956: Racial segregation ends on Montgomery buses
+- 1956: Racial segregation ended on Montgomery buses

-- 1965: Organises the Selma to Montgomery marches which are broken up by Police brutality
+- 1965: Organized the Selma to Montgomery marches which were broken up by police brutality

-- 1968: Assassinated in Memphis by James Earl Ray
+- 1968: Assasinated in Memphis by James Earl Ray